zenika-open-source/open-source-white-paper/en/01-getting-started.md

 * Fix bugs;
 * Add new features.

 If you do not know where to start, go through the list of open issues on the project.
 In many projects, some tickets are identified as *"Good First Issues"* or *"Beginner"*.
 They are identified by the main contributors as simple contributions and good entry points into the project.
-Also look out for "Help needed" categorized tickets waiting for a contributor to assign themselves.
+Also look out for *"Help needed/wanted"* categorized tickets waiting for a contributor to assign themselves.

 When you have identified an issue or a ticket you wish to contribute to, you must position yourself on it.
 Do not hesitate to ask other contributors for information.
 Discussions and exchange are essential to properly start a new contribution.
 They will guide you towards the expectations of the community, validate a technical solution or identify potential constraints or difficulties.

-Before you publish your first contribution, check your code and do not forget the tests before submitting it.
-Do not hesitate to explain the context and document its contribution.
-Anything that will help other contributors and maintainers to review your contribution will allow it to be integrated faster.
+Before you publish your first contribution, check your code and do not forget to test it before submitting.
+Do not hesitate to explain the context and document your contribution.
+Anything that will help other contributors and maintainers to review it will speed up its integration.

 Finally, when you have made your first contribution, do not forget to communicate on it and share it with the world on Twitter, Facebook, or your favorite social network.